MattPlayGamez/shutdown/README.md

 # PROS:
 You don't need to run it in the background or forground

-It's fully build in python
+It's fully built in python

 It's lightweight